Today I am answering the reader question – How do you combine households in an organized way?

 I know its hard, but sell or donate doubles.
 Or get a storage unit to keep them outside of the house. 🙂

 Do ONE area at a time.
-Go through the 40 week challenge as a couple and make decisions one space at a time.
+Go through them as a couple and make decisions one space at a time.

 Combining 2 adult households WITH kids.